 There is a lot of talk surrounding the changes that Instagram is making to their algorithms and advertising.
-We aren’t sure yet how those changes are going to affect how we use Instagram as a marketing tool, but for now, let’s get back to the basics of simply engaging your customers and perpetuating genuine interest in your brand.
+We aren’t sure yet how those changes are going to affect how we use Instagram as a marketing tool, but for now, let’s get back to the basics of how to engage your customers and perpetuating genuine interest in your brand.

 The thing about Instagram that isn’t changing is that it is an opt-in marketing tool that isn’t perceived by users to be primarily marketing.
 Twice as many Instagram users regularly engage with brands than Facebook users.
 It is also one of the few social media platforms where it is possible to create awareness for free, for now.